Buying Local: Benefits, Methods, and Tips

 Local farmers have already bought seeds and supplies for their planting season, and they need you to continue your demand despite everything seeming a little more out of reach these days.
 In terms of produce and protein, this means they will have the same produce that they had planned for the season, before the pandemic altered consumer access and demand.

-Other small businesses, however, require more consistent communication, particularly throughout the pandemic, to register demand, keep local workers employed, and stay in business while social distancing.
+Other small business, however, require more consistent communication, particularly throughout the pandemic, to register demand, keep local workers employed, and stay in business while social distancing.
 This might include local retailers who might be taking mail orders, and especially local restaurants that might need to use curbside pickup or delivery services.

 All the same, it’s important to start communicating with local businesses earlier rather than later.
 With fewer resources and more need for planning, you will likely need to be patient with local businesses to get orders ready.
 This might mean prolonged lead and shipping times, as well as increased notice for deliveries.